cs544-wisc/s23/p7/README.md

 Note that there are also some corner cases in US geography, with regions that are not part of a county.
 For example, "St. Louis City" is an independant city, meaning it's not part of St. Louis County.
-Thus, the counties dataset contains some regions that are not technically counties (though we will treat them as such for this project).
+The counties dataset contains some regions that are not technically counties (though we will treat them as such for this project).